 U.S.-based researchers, through their U.S. institutions, may submit unsolicited proposals to collaborate with China-based researchers on the INFEWS topic described above to a central NSF receiving program for such proposals.
-The central receiving program is the ENG/CBET Environmental Sustainability (7643) program, and the submission window is October 1 - October 20, 2017.
-The window closes at 5:00 pm submitter's local time on October 20, 2017.
+The central receiving program is the ENG/CBET Environmental Sustainability (7643) program, and the proposals must be received by 5:00 pm submitter's local time on October 22, 2018.
+Please note that, even though the Environmental Sustainability program has no submission deadline, proposals submitted for consideration under this DCL MUST come in by the October 22, 2018, deadline.
 More information on submittal procedures is posted at: https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=505338.

 Each U.S. - China team is responsible for ensuring that their counterpart submits a matching proposal by the required deadline.
 Each submitted proposal must include a letter from the collaborator.
 For NSF proposals, the collaborator letter is to be included in the supplementary documents file of the electronic submission, along with the management plan described earlier.